rinvex/laravel-categories/README.md

 ### Create Your Model

-Simply create a new eloquent model, and use `Categorizable` trait:
+Simply create a new eloquent model, and use `\Rinvex\Categorizable\Categorizable` trait:
 ```php
 namespace App\Models;